 We don’t believe so.
 COVID-19 is a human and animal health issue, in which GFSI does not have a direct regulatory or oversight role, rather than a food safety issue.
 The pandemic is having a significant indirect impact on the supply chain though, putting pressure on movement of goods and availability of workers.
 When it comes to safeguarding the food supply and those on the frontlines of food safety during the pandemic, GFSI is proud to have moved quickly in issuing our COVID-19 position on 16th March, and continual updates since then.

 No. The new requirements on remote auditing are not designed to be an answer to the impact of the COVID-19 pandemic on audits; rather that was the purpose of our position issued on 16th March.
 GFSI acknowledges the increasing role and potential of technologies to support auditing.
-However, GFSI has accelerated the work to allow for the use of Information and Communications Technologies (ICT) in audits and also in auditor assessment.
-While many of the processes that will be formalised in the coming months will help in the post-pandemic world, we anticipate they will also support food producers and auditors into the future as well.
+However, GFSI accelerated the work to issue Version 2020.1 of the Benchmarking Requirements to include the use of Information and Communication Technologies in audits and also in auditor assessment.
+While many of these processes will help in the post-pandemic world, we anticipate they will also support food producers and auditors into the future as well.

 Each industry manages different hazards specific to their product and processes.
 In food safety, personnel and environmental hygiene are essential prerequisites, for which thorough verification requires the use of sight, touch, and smell.

 Beyond this, we were not confident in the risk assessment data on the use of Information and Communications Technologies (ICT) during audits.
 We have included the partial use of ICT in our requirements, calling for a balanced conversation with the audited organisation on whether they feel confident and comfortable hosting part of their audit remotely.
 This will allow us to assess the impact of using ICT during audits on the efficacy and outcome of these audits.